 Many times, these tenant screening reports contain inaccuracies that can prevent you from renting the apartment that you want.

+Tenant screening generally includes a criminal history report.
+Unfortunately, errors on these reports happen often and can cause your rental application to be denied.
 Some of the most common errors on tenant screening reports are mixing or mis-matching information and failing to provide complete and up to date information.
 Mixing or mis-matching your information occurs when the tenant screening company does not use full and complete personal identifying information to match you to the records they are searching.

 Failing to provide complete and current information happens when the tenant screening company does not look at the full record and therefore reports the wrong charge or disposition of a criminal case or eviction.